Your Profession, Your Future, Your Voice

 Joanne Kirton (Treasurer)

 Please note there are two vacancies for Ordinary Committee Members on this committee.
-If you are interested in working on the committee please give the job description a read and return this cooption form and return it to the office via post or groups [at] archaeologists.net.
+If you are interested in working on the committee please give the Committee member role description (PDF) a read and return this cooption form to the office via post or groups [at] archaeologists.net.

 We are working on the group's upcoming three-year plan, starting 2021.